wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.15 =
+* Renamed Flickr class to avoid conflict with other plugins
+* Fixed bug with thumbnail size
+* Added option to force use of api key (this fixes the issue with missing descriptions when not using the api key)
+* Allow tag not to be specified so most recent photos are returned

 = 1.14 =
 * Added search=photos|favorites|friends|groups|sets to allow more than just tagged photos to be selected
-* Added api_key option to allow selection of up to 100 photos to be selected
+* Added api_key option to allow selection of up to 50 photos

 = 1.13 =
 * Added pause=on option for the slideshow so you can pause or resume the slideshow by clicking the photo